iai-postech/OpenSource/weakly_supervised_microstructure_segmentation/ckpt_files/README.md

-The trained model is saved here.
+The trained model will be saved here.